Study Guides for (ISC)2 Certified Cloud Security Professional

 The (ISC)2 CCSP exam is entirely about whether you are qualified to advise managers about security issues, especially regulatory compliance issues, associated with moving a project to the cloud.

 (ISC)2 assumes that you probably already have the CISSP certification, or at least that you have roughly equivalent background knowledge in cybersecurity.
 Plus the cloud concept background I mentioned above.

-There is almost nothing in the CCSP question pool about cryptography, networking protocols, or operating systems.
-Out of the 125 questions randomly selected for my exam, I had one about DNS, a rather basic one about cryptography, and two about operating systems in the virtualization environment found in cloud settings.
-The other 121 questions were about risk management, disaster recovery and business continuity operations, planning, software development project management, and regulatory compliance, compliance, compliance.
+There are very few questions CCSP question pool focusing on cryptography, networking protocols, or operating systems.
+Out of the 125 questions randomly selected for my exam, I had two about DNS, a rather basic one about cryptography, and two about operating systems in the virtualization environment found in cloud settings.
+The other 120 questions were about risk management, disaster recovery and business continuity operations, planning, software development project management, business reports, ISO and US Government standards, and regulatory compliance, compliance, compliance.

 Also Get These, Maybe(ISC)2 CCSP

 Download the current version of the CCSP Exam Outline from the (ISC)2 website.
 It lays out the domain areas and exam policies and procedures.CSA CCM

 It's very important to know about the CSA Cloud Controls Matrix, but I don't think it's terribly helpful to spend much time looking through the spreadsheet.
 Know that it exists, know what types of things appear in it, know what you can answer or figure out with it, and that's about it.Office 365

 SOC 1, 2, & 3